neuschaefer/reform-handbook/src/source/parts.rst

 All 8 cells are connected in series.
 When fully charged at 3.6V, the total voltage of the cells can add up to 28.8V. **Make sure not to bridge/short any battery clips to the case or neighboring clips or pins, as this will immediately cause sparks and burnt traces.**

-When working with MNT Reform internals, it is good practice to remove all battery cells.
+When working inside MNT Reform, remove all battery cells.
 This way you can easily prevent damage from accidental discharge.

 LiFePO4 cells are safely discharged to 2.5V.
 Please make sure not to discharge the cells further.
 If you plan to leave your MNT Reform turned off/uncharged for more than a few days, disconnect the battery packs or take out the cells to avoid deep discharge.